 In general, meetings of the Executive Committee take place as determined by the CEO, with the expectation that there be no fewer than six such meetings per calendar year (as provided for in the Organizational Regulations).
-For the year ended 31 December 2023, the Executive Committee met twelve (12) times, in a combination of in-person sessions and video conferences, for an average duration of approximately two (2) hours.
+For the year ended 31 December 2024, the Executive Committee met six (6) times, in a combination of in-person sessions and video conferences, for an average duration of approximately one and a half (1.5) hours.
 The resolutions of the Executive Committee are taken by the majority of the members of the Executive Committee present, where the CEO has the power to overrule any Executive Committee resolution.
-At each meeting the CFO presents the financial situation of the Group, followed by a discussion on other non-financial predetermined agenda items covering a range of topics across all relevant business and operational areas.
+At each meeting, the CFO presents the financial situation of the Group, followed by a discussion on other non-financial predetermined agenda items covering a range of topics across all relevant business and operational areas.
 The Organizational Regulations set forth procedures to address conflicts of interest.